ovh/docs/pages/platform/public-cloud/become_root_and_change_password/guide.en-ca.md

 ### Setting the root password <a name="settingtherootpassword"></a>

-#### For connections to the OVHcloud VNC console

-First, establish an SSH connection to your server.
+First, establish an [SSH connection](https://docs.ovh.com/ca/en/public-cloud/public-cloud-first-steps/#step-4-connecting-to-your-instance) to your server.

 At the command line, enter a password for the admin user (for security reasons, the password will not be shown as you type it):